usnistgov/NIST-Tech-Pubs/xml/readme.txt

-Relationship between files: allrecords_11june2021.xml was transformed to NIST_Tech_Pubs_all.txt using an XSLT that pulled the following fields into a text-based format:
+Relationship between files: allrecords.xml was transformed to NIST_Tech_Pubs_all.txt using an XSLT that pulled the following fields into a text-based format:

 DOI Created|DOI Last Updated|Series|Report Number|Year Published|Month Published|Title|Authors|OU|DOI|URL